Boingo Wireless

-Boingo Wireless is an American company that designs, builds and manages wireless networks.
+Boingo Wireless, Inc. is an American company that designs, builds and manages wireless networks.
 Its public and private networks include distributed antenna systems (DAS), small cells, macro towers and more than one million Wi-Fi hotspots around the world.
 The company operates networks for airports, transit stations, stadiums, military bases, hospitals and commercial properties.
-The company is headquartered in Los Angeles, California, with additional offices in London, New York City, and Oak Brook, Illinois.
+In December 2022, the company announced it was moving its headquarters to Frisco, Texas, and would maintain regional offices in Los Angeles, New York, Chicago and Las Vegas.
 The company was listed on the Nasdaq until it was acquired by investment firm Digital Colony Management LLC in 2021.